fourpoints/sftppathlib/README.md

 ### With setup

-The default conneciton will use Paramiko's **SSHClient** to connect.
+The default connection will use Paramiko's **SSHClient** to connect.
 If you are only connecting to one SFTP server, it's recommended to create a config file in the application directory:

 * Windows: `~/AppData/Roaming/sftppathlib/config.yaml`
 * Linux: `~/.local/share/sftppathlib/config.yaml`